Connecticut Title IX Lawyers: Representing Individuals Who Were Accused of Sexual Assault

 Recent changes to Title IX have resulted in substantial uncertainty regarding the way the law requires schools to handle sexual assault investigations.
 These changes are intended to remedy what some observers believe was a bias against the accused that existed under guidance issued by the Obama administration.
 Due to uncertainty in how to apply these changes, however, schools are at significant risk of violating the rights of the accused during investigations into sexual assault, making it critical for anyone facing such allegations to retain legal counsel as soon as possible.

 At Duffy Law, we believe that everyone is innocent until proven guilty, and we are committed to helping individuals accused of sexual assault move on with their lives with as little disruption as possible.
 We know how much allegations of sexual misconduct can disrupt a person’s life, and we work hard to protect the rights of the accused.
-To schedule a free consultation with one of our Title IX attorneys, call Duffy Law today at (203) 946-2000 or contact us online.
+To schedule a consultation with one of our Title IX attorneys, call Duffy Law today at (203) 946-2000 or contact us online.

 Title IX Basics & Recent Changes

 Title IX is a federal law that protects people from sex discrimination in educational activities and programs that receive federal assistance—which includes the overwhelming majority of colleges and universities in the United States.
 Title IX requires that schools take certain steps in response to allegations of sexual assault, including some that could significantly disrupt a person’s ability to continue studies—even before actual adjudication of guilt.
 Notable changes announced by the guidance recently issued by the Office For Civil Rights include:

 - Academic institutions may not use fixed operating assumptions or rules that favor accusers over the accused in investigations related to sexual assault.

 - An institution must make any rights or opportunities available to one party during an investigation available to the other party on equal terms.